Callie Hoffman – Executive Director, firstname.lastname@example.org

 Callie has been with Parents as Teachers for 20 plus years.
 First as a parent, then as a parent educator, and currently as the Executive Director of Kansas Parents as Teachers Association.
 She holds a Bachelor’s of Science degree in Family Life and Community Service from Kansas State University.
 Callie lives in Olathe, Kansas with her husband Matt and 5 children: Emily, Rudy, Clare, Colter & Jude.

 Hilary is an early childhood professional who believes strongly in providing high-quality, intentional support to early childhood staff, students, and families in Kansas.
 In her former role as Early Childhood Lead for Wichita Public Schools, she provided leadership in program development and implementation of early childhood programs, especially Parents as Teachers and At-Risk PreK.
-Hilary is currently working for Kansas Parents as Teachers Association as the Quality Implementation Director and has been with PAT for over 12 years.
-She also works with El Dorado PAT and is an early childhood consultant.
+Hilary is currently working for Kansas Parents as Teachers Association as the Quality Implementation Director/Affiliate Coordinator and has been with PAT for over 14 years.
+She also works as an early childhood consultant.

 Jacki Himpel- Bright Futures Program Director, email@example.com